C8-IbrahimHushki/MERAKI_Academy_Project_4/readme.md

 ## 🎈 Usage <a name="usage"></a>

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 Ex.

-- You don't have to register to navigate our web app
+- You don't have to register to look at recipe, but you have to in order to calculate your daily needs
-- You can click on the **Home** tab provided in the navigation bar to view the home section
+- You can click on the **Website's logo** to go to the home page.
-- You can click on the **Add to cart** button to add this product to your cart but you have to be one of our users, so you should create an account
+- There is a back button on the top left of each page that brings you back.

 ## ⛏️ Built Using <a name = "built_using"></a>